PulseLM: A Foundation Dataset and Benchmark for PPG-Text Learning: Discussion

+Despite its scale and breadth, \SysName has several points that merit discussion.
+As presented, \SysName is constructed from publicly available datasets, which may exhibit variations in population characteristics and label distributions across tasks.
+To promote broad coverage, we intentionally incorporate datasets containing a range of physiological conditions, including clinically relevant abnormalities, thereby improving representation beyond standard cases.
+The released dataset and task are naturally challenging, but further gains would also be achieved through more targeted data curation and stronger integration of domain knowledge into model design.
+It is worth noting that all source datasets used are de-identified originally, with certain metadata that may still carry external information (e.g., age, gender, BMI, and skin tone).
+Model performance varies across such factors, and these subgroup effects are not investigated in this dataset work.

+A further consideration can be the provenance and clinical fidelity of the QA pairs.
+Because all questions and answers are derived systematically from structured metadata fields in the source datasets rather than from free-form clinical records or expert textual annotations, the generation process is constrained by the label vocabulary and schema of each dataset.
+This design choice limits hallucination risk and ensures that every answer is traceable to an original dataset attribute, yet does not always capture the full complexity of real-life clinical practice. \SysName is intended for research purposes on signal-text learning, and models trained on it do not replace clinically validated measurements or expert diagnosis.

 At the same time, \SysName opens several promising directions for future work.
 One natural extension is the incorporation of additional expert-verified annotations and higher-level clinical summaries to further enhance interpretability and linguistic fidelity.
-Beyond closed-ended QA, \SysName also includes structured textual information derived from original dataset metadata—such as physiological labels, demographic attributes, activity context, sensor placement, and recording environment—which provides a foundation for exploring open-ended physiological report generation.
+Beyond the current QA setting, \SysName also includes structured textual information, which provides a foundation for exploring open-ended physiological report generation.
 In this setting, models could be trained to produce free-form textual summaries grounded in PPG signals and contextual cues, enabling richer and more flexible interaction than discrete QA alone.

 Another important direction is multimodal representation learning, where textual supervision from QA pairs or generated reports is leveraged to guide self-supervised or weakly supervised learning of transferable PPG representations.
 Such approaches may improve robustness across tasks, datasets, and sensing conditions.
 Finally, expanding cross-domain generalization benchmarks and developing confidence-aware generation mechanisms remain critical steps toward deploying physiological language models in safety-sensitive health monitoring applications.